Ellevest currently supports the following types of plans for rollovers to Ellevest IRA accounts:

 - Employer sponsored pension plan (ESOP): In these plans the employer contributes its stock to the plan for the benefit of the company’s employees.
 ESOP should not be confused with employee stock option plans, which give employees the right to buy their company’s stock at a set price after a certain period of time.

 - Thrift Savings Plan (TSP): TSP’s are only offered by the federal government to government employees – this can include civilians and military personnel.
 Other than this plan being sponsored by the federal government rather than a private employer, the Thrift Savings Plan functions much like a 401(k).
+We support these plans as long as it’s a lump-sum distribution.

 - Defined Benefit Plan or Pension: Contributions are calculated employee benefits using a formula.
 This formula will often include factors such as salary history and duration of employment.
 Employers have control over investments, risk, and investment portfolio features.
+We support these plans as long as it’s a lump-sum distribution.

 Not sure which type of plan you have?
 We recommend contacting your current provider to help.